 The Researchers Network

-EURead members who have a research department or direct links with scientific research, join forces in the EURead Researchers Network.
-They align research agenda’s and share research results and reports.
-Some of those can be found in the research section on this website.
+EURead and Global Network members who have a research department or research staff, join forces in the EURead Researchers Network.
+They discuss research agendas, priorities and gaps, and share research results and reports.
+Some of these reports can be found in the research section on this website.

-Currently, our members comprise institutions from Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Malta, the Netherlands, Norway, Poland, Portugal, Scotland, Spain, Switzerland, Turkey and United Kingdom.
+Currently, our members comprise organisations from Azerbaijan, Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Malta, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, Turkey and United Kingdom.

 As you will see from the information on this website, the work of the individual members is very diverse; but there are clear similarities in each organisation’s strategies for reading promotion.